wasiulhaque/OOPII-LabTasks/README.md

 # OOPII-LabTasks
-This repository contains my solve of the Lab Tasks for OOP II.
+Contains my solve of the Lab Tasks for OOP II.